constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

 Days after that, I was reading the then-recent paper "[Functional Pearl: Enumerating the Rationals](https://www.cs.ox.ac.uk/people/jeremy.gibbons/publications/rationals.pdf) by Jeremy Gibbons, David Lester, and Richard Bird.
 This was my first introduction to the Stern-Brocot tree and it's connection to the Euclidean algorithm and the Calkin-Wilf trees.
 Soon after reading that paper, I knew that the Stern-Brocot tree was one of the most important partial answers I had ever stumbled upon to "How to teach math?".

-I was struck with this force of revelation for at least four reasons: first of all, The Stern-Brocot tree provides a very appealing mental model for thinking about continued fractions.
+I was struck with this force of revelation for at least four reasons: first of all, The Stern-Brocot tree is a binary search tree that provides a very appealing mental model for thinking about continued fractions.
 Now I believed I could successfully introduce these ideas to my five-year old self.
 Being able to increase my bid from "my Junior High self" to "my 5-year old self" was _extremely_ interesting.

 Second, the Stern-Brocot tree is a naturally motivated demonstration that the "wrong way to add fractions" is useful.
 The mediant very nicely illustrates and motivates the property of being well-defined, because it is not a well-defined "function", and this demonstrates that these "functions", while not functions in the strictest sense of the word, can still in fact be very useful, which is a wonderful thing to learn early.